October 25, 2014

 Ghostbusters vs. GhostBusters.
 Which do you like best?

-During production of the movie, the existence of Filmation’s live-action television show, The Ghost Busters, was discovered.
+During production of the movie, the existence of Filmation’s live-action television show, The Ghost Busters, was somehow overlooked and eventually discovered.
 Alternate names were considered up until the filming of the climax on Central Park West with crowds chanting “Ghostbusters,” causing a frenzied push by the producers to acquire the rights to the name.
+Fortunately, former studio head Frank Price—who had helped push the project into production—had just jumped ship to Universal Pictures, then-owners of the “Ghostbusters” name, and made the production a very generous deal to acquire it.
 Along with the movie’s success, Columbia was surprised at the number of younger fans the film had gained and contemplated continuing the franchise with an animated spin-off.
-Filmation president Lou Scheimer proposed a series to Columbia, going so far as to have initial designs for it produced.
-They passed.
-Undaunted, Filmation went ahead with their own GhostBusters cartoon in order to cash in on the popularity of the Ghostbusters name.
-The cartoon was based on their earlier show and featured the sons of the main characters.
-Deciding not to be outdone, Columbia eventually partnered with DiC to create their animated series.
-As they only had the rights for the name for the movie--and as a little jab at Filmation--the title became The Real Ghostbusters.
+Filmation president Lou Scheimer got wind of this and considered proposing co-production with Columbia, but was ultimately convinced to do their own thing with an update to their earlier show.
+Their GhostBusters cartoon featured the sons of the main characters taking over the business and working with their former gorilla partner, Tracy (Scheimer).
+Interestingly enough, Filmation’s GhostBusters was a lot closer in concept to Aykroyd’s original treatment; dealing with alternate dimensions and time travel, as well as having their jalopy imbued with spectral energy of its own.

-A short pilot was commissioned to give a general idea of the look and concept of the series.
-The characters were designed by Jim McDermott, but instead of trying to acquire expensive likeness rights, they went for the embodiment of the characters themselves.
+Columbia, meanwhile, partnered with DiC to create their animated series.
+As they only had the rights for the name for the movie—and as a little jab at Filmation—the title became The Real Ghostbusters.
+A short pilot was commissioned to give a general idea of the look and concept of the series, storyboarded by Kevin Altieri and Eddie Fitzgerald with no guide other than their own ideas.
+The characters were eventually designed by Jim McDermott, but instead of trying to acquire expensive likeness rights, they went for the embodiment of the characters themselves.
 To help differentiate between the three white, brunette characters in distance and group shots, their hair colors were changed along with their bodies.
 Peter was given brown hair and an average build, Ray was made a pudgy redhead, and Egon a tall, slender blonde with a large hairstyle.
 To make them easier to animate, the proton packs and Ecto-1 were streamlined.
-Set to a re-recorded version of Ray Parker Jr.’s “Ghostbusters” performed by John Smith, the pilot followed the Ghostbusters from their firehouse all across the city as they battled random supernatural threats, including the green ghost they first busted (dubbed Onionhead during the film’s production due to the awful smell of the puppet used, but later named Slimer for the series) and the final big bad from the film, Mr. Stay Puft (the only surviving giant entity from Aykroyd’s original concept).
-The end of the pilot, using the finalized designs, was reused as the end of the show’s original intro.
+Set to a re-recorded version of Ray Parker Jr.’s “Ghostbusters” performed by John Smith, the pilot followed the Ghostbusters from their firehouse all across the city as they battled random supernatural threats; including the green ghost they first busted (dubbed Onionhead during the film’s production due to the awful smell of the puppet used, but later named Slimer for the series) and the final big bad from the film, Mr. Stay Puft (the only surviving giant entity from Aykroyd’s original concept).
+The end of the pilot, using the finalized designs, was reused as the end of the show’s original intro and other bits were used in promotional ads before the show's debut.

 Promotional art featuring the refined designs.

 The series was greenlit, and the final revisions were made.
-To further distinguish the Ghostbusters, as well as make them more appealing as toys, they were given new colored uniforms: Egon in blue with pink trim, Winston in gray with red trim and Peter in brown with green trim.
+To further distinguish the Ghostbusters—as well as make them more appealing as toys—they were given new colored uniforms: Egon in blue with pink trim, Winston in gray with red trim and Peter in brown with green trim.
 Ray’s was largely kept the same from the movies and pilot.
 The equipment was further streamlined and changed from black to blue.
 The pack designs from the pilot, though, continued to live on as they were used as the basis for the action figure line produced by Kenner.
 Slimer was also softened to look friendlier and became the Ghostbusters’ live-in ghost mascot as a further draw for the kids.
 The containment unit, where a captured ghost was stored, went from a small wall panel to a massive room-sized device in the basement of the firehouse where the Ghostbusters were headquartered.

 While changes in a movie-to-television adaptation are not unusual, what was unusual was the fact that most of these changes were explained WITHIN the show.
 Specifically, the episode “Citizen Ghost,” which took place in a flashback that immediately followed the events of the first movie.
 It stated that the uniforms, covered in marshmallow goop after the original defeat of Mr. Stay Puft, had become so infused with spectral energy that they had to be destroyed.
 Luckily their new customized uniforms arrived during all the chaos.
 Slimer was found while they were fixing up the firehouse and Egon decided to keep him around as a guinea pig, much to Peter’s chagrin (since Slimer slimed him when they first met, and would continue to slime him throughout the series as a running gag).
 The episode “Take Two” also established that the film actually existed in-universe, inspired by the lives of the cartoon characters.